u-blox/ubxlib_cellular_applications_xplr_iot/applications/tasks/README.md

 The MQTT task will also monitor the broker connection, and if it goes down, it will try and re-connect automatically.

+The API for this TASK only requires a MQTT or MQTT-SN flag to be set in the mqtt_credentials configuration file found in the application's config folder.
+The "short names" found in MQTT-SN are automatically handled.

 # Sending commands
 Application tasks subscribe to a particular MQTT topic so they can listen to commands coming from the cloud.
 Each MQTT command topic starts with the \<IMEI> of the module and then "xxxControl" for that xxxTask.